 Warning: This extension is built for each UI pack version.
-By consequence a Front Panel project is made for a platform built with the same UI pack.
-When the UI pack mismatch, some errors may occur during the Front Panel project export step, during the platform build and/or during the application runtime.
+By consequence, a Front Panel project is done for a platform built with the same UI pack.
+When the UI pack mismatch, some errors may occur during the Front Panel project export step, during the platform build, and/or during the application runtime.
+The current pack version is 13.1.0.